Mack Hollins: Philadelphia Eagles

-Hollins was selected by the Philadelphia Eagles in the fourth round, 118th overall, of the 2017 NFL draft.
-In Week 2, against the Kansas City Chiefs, he had his first three career receptions, which went for 32 total yards in the 27–20 loss.
-In Week 7, against the Washington Redskins, he recorded a 64-yard touchdown reception from Carson Wentz, the first of his career.
+Hollins was selected by the Philadelphia Eagles in the fourth round (118th overall) of the 2017 NFL draft.

+During Week 2 against the Kansas City Chiefs, Hollins had his first three career receptions, which went for 32 yards in the 27–20 loss.
+In Week 7 against the Washington Redskins, he recorded a 64-yard touchdown reception from Carson Wentz, the first of his career.
 Hollins also played heavily on special teams.

 In 2018, Hollins and the Eagles beat the New England Patriots in Super Bowl LII, with Hollins primarily playing on special teams.

 On September 6, 2018, Hollins was placed on injured reserve with a groin injury.

 During the 2019 offseason, Hollins gave his jersey number, No. 10, to veteran DeSean Jackson, who had worn the number during his time playing in Philadelphia from 2008 to 2013.
 Hollins changed to No. 16.

 On December 3, 2019, Hollins was waived by the Eagles.